xaosaki/ice-bank/README.md

 ## Running Backend E2E Tests

-To run E2E tests for the backend (`test:e2e`), you need to start the test database.
+To run E2E tests for the backend, you need to start the test database.
 Use Docker Compose to launch the `db-test` database:

 ```bash
 # Launch the test database